 If we can clearly identify the desired destination, then we can map out how to get there.
 Stephen Covey’s principle of ‘begin with the end in mind’ is a coaching edict that has never failed me nor the people I help.

-Solving the issue of how to present a portfolio career is about stripping away the differences in order to find the common denominator.
+Solving the issue of how to present a portfolio career is about stripping away the differences to find the common denominator.
 You.

-If you’re struggling to define your professional self, how to present yourself and who to then why not get in touch?
-A session of career therapy can help you define your core brand so you can more forward.
+If you’re struggling to define and present your professional self, why not get in touch?
+A session of career therapy can help you define your core brand so you can move forward.